Donghuamen Night Market

 Donghuamen Night Market was a night market located in the northern end of Wangfujing in Beijing, China.
 Dong Hua Men is written 东华门, the name of the East Gate of the Forbidden City.

 Description

-One can find a row of unusual food stalls.
-An array of Chinese food delicacies are on display with people bustling around to experience some new tastes.
-Items such as sheep's particular parts, offal soup, deep fried crickets, centipedes, silk worms, scorpions and lizards are available to eat on a stick.
-There are also the more widely recognised Western foods such as spring rolls, dumplings, crab cakes and candy fruit.
-All stalls display their food selections in both Chinese (Mandarin) and English.
-The food was displayed raw and can be deep fried in a large Wok upon request.
+The market hosted a row of unusual food stalls.
+Chinese food delicacies were available, including items such as sheep's particular parts, offal soup, deep fried crickets, centipedes, silk worms, scorpions, and lizards.
+Western foods such as spring rolls, dumplings, crab cakes and candy fruit were for sale.
+Stalls labeled their selections in both Chinese (Mandarin) and English.
+The food was displayed raw and can be deep fried in a wok upon request.

 Closure

 Due to hygiene and noise complaints, the Donghuamen market closed on 24 June 2016.